hlabathems/photometry_with_sextractor/README.md

    You can edit the script to add or replace some of the headers if you don't think they are relevant

 4. Before we run sextractor, look into config.param and default.sex.
 In the config.param, we're telling sextractor what output options do we want included in the output catalogs.
 Look into parameter_definitions file to know what each means.
 If you want to add or remove parameter(s), you can do so in the config.param file.
-In the default.sex, the only things we want to change are the CATALOG_NAME, PARAMETERS_NAME, PHOT_APERTURES, SATUR_LEVEL, GAIN, CHECKIMAGE_TYPE and CHECKIMAGE_NAME via the command line.
-The SATUR_LEVEL and GAIN are read from the fits header.
+In the default.sex, the only things we want to change are the CATALOG_NAME, PARAMETERS_NAME, DETECT_MINAREA, DETECT_THRESH, ANALYSIS_THRESH, PHOT_APERTURES, SATUR_LEVEL, GAIN, PIXEL_SCALE, SEEING_FWHM, CHECKIMAGE_TYPE and CHECKIMAGE_NAME via the command line.
+The SATUR_LEVEL, PIXEL_SCALE, SEEING_FWHM and GAIN are read from the fits header.

    `python run_source_extractor.py -d1 /directory where the extracted catalogs will be stored/ -d2 /directory where the fits files are/ -f /name of outfile from above/`